thmihnea/thmihnea/README.md

 <img src="https://cdn.discordapp.com/attachments/767506892741672980/818587415048093766/Final_2.png"></img>
 ### Hi there 👋
 I'm Mihnea, a Software Engineer who creates a lot of cool backend related stuff, Spigot plugins, APIs, web applications and much more.
-Known programming languages: C, C++, Java, JavaScript, C#, Kotlin
+Known programming languages: C, C++, Java, JavaScript, C#, Kotlin.
 I open source most of my projects, so feel free to contribute to them if you want! :)
 My Discord DMs are always open, in case you want to message me, contact me at: thmihnea#1337